w3f/polkadot-wiki/docs/thousand-validators.md

 #### Requirements

-- Verified identity
+- Verified identity (see [here][identity instructions] for instructions)
-- Connect to dedicated Telemetry
+- Connect to dedicated Telemetry (use
+  `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
 - Rank 25 or higher on Kusama Thousand Validators Programme
 - Mininmum of 10K DOTs self stake (exceptions by approval for good intentions)
 - Reward destination 'Staked'